2017-fall-os/shell-jjpadillamendez/shell/README.md

 $ make clean
 ~~~

-The following test cases were taken from the Operating System website to demonstrate the robustness of this tokenizer.
+The following test cases were run to debug this shell

       Test Cases:
-            "Hello my dog's name is Darwin."
-            "     Hello   World!    "
-            ""
-            "          "
-            " HelloWorld"
+            $ ls
+            $ ls ..
+            $ mkdir tempDir
+            $ cat shell.h
+            $ make clean
+            $ fakecommand

 The following screenshot displays the output of the program after running these test cases.